 Insurance When Trekking In El Chalten

 It is always good to get travel insurance whenever you are doing outdoor activities.
-This is particularly so when you are hiking throughout Patagonia, you will never know what happen.
+This is particularly so when you are hiking throughout Patagonia, you will never know what might happen.
 I slipped and smashed my head on deadwood when trekking the Dientes de Navarrino.

 I now go with SafetyWing because of the purchase flexibility it provides.
 You can also easily get coverage for the South America continent since you will likely be hopping between Chile and Argentina when exploring Patagonia.
 Do remember to check up on the policy terms and coverage, especially if you are going to be doing some high risk activities.